 It’s time for another Thrash Hits festival splash page – and this time it’s for Hammerfest.
 All of our Hammerfest 2013 coverage from the weekend will be linked to on this here post, so make sure you bookmark it as it’s all you’re going to need.
 Yep.
 That means individual band coverage (photos, setlists and maybe even some reviews), all the dodgy rumours and awful gossip our man David Keevill overhears, and every single photo of Wales-based debauchery that Gary Wolstenholme and Jenn McCambridge snap will be here.

-Napalm Death are a metal band formed in 1981 in West Midlands, England, often credited as pioneers of the grindcore genre.
+Napalm Death is a metal band formed in 1981 in West Midlands, England, often credited as pioneers of the grindcore genre.
 While none of its original members remain in the group, the lineup of vocalist Mark "Barney" Greenway, bassist Shane Embury, guitarist Mitch Harris and drummer Danny Herrera has remained consistent throughout the band's career since the early 1990s.

 Their debut album Scum, released in 1987 by Earache Records, has proven very influential in the global metal community.
 Read more on Last.fm